Questions swirl around possible 'insider' help for Capitol attack - KESQ

 Insider help from police and military

-At least two US Capitol Police officers have already been suspended, and at least 10 more are under investigation, for allergy playing some sort of role in the insurrection, CNN reported.
+At least two US Capitol Police officers have already been suspended, and at least 10 more are under investigation, for allegedly playing some sort of role in the insurrection, CNN reported.

 There was immediate speculation after the attack that some sympathetic police officers may have helped the rioters, given the fact that the raucous and at-times violent crowd seemed to mill about the Capitol complex with little resistance.
 One rioter even posed for a selfie with a cop.

-Note: This story has been updated with additional information about congressional tours.